 Saliva washes away food and harmful sugars, so it helps protect your teeth from decay.
-A dry mouth can lead to caries and may be caused by a condition such as xerostomia or by taking certain medicines, or by breathing through your mouth.
+A dry mouth can lead to caries and may be caused by a condition such as xerostomia, taking certain medicines or by breathing through your mouth.
 Older adults are more likely to have a dry mouth.

-Other systemic diseases (ie not confined to the mouth) such as diabetes can also lead to decay by reducing the your body’s natural ability to fight bacteria.
+Other systemic diseases (i.e. not confined to the mouth) such as diabetes, can also lead to decay by reducing your body’s natural ability to fight bacteria.